Rezzt-93/-data-analytics-portfolio-projects/sql/NBA exploration/README.md

 - **Rows:** 12,844
 - **Columns:** 22

-The source CSV is included in the `data/` folder to support reproducibility.
+The source CSV is included in the `data/` folder.

-# Author

 _Created by Bartłomiej Czop_